johntony366/group-expense-tracker/README.md

 ### Improvements to be made
-- Optimize the backend to reduce the number of requests made.
+- Optimize the backend to reduce the number of requests made
-- Revamp the delete transaction UI.
+- Revamp the delete transaction UI (perhaps use swipe to delete)